pconnor88/jquery-panels/README.md

 $('#element').panels(panel: '.slideclass');
 ```

-The HMTL structure should be as follows:
+The HMTL structure should be as follows, where slideclass is each individual panel:
 ```html
 <div id="element">
 	<div class="slideclass">